spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/upload-images-to-registry.md

 5. Click on the cluster profile you want to include in the content bundle.

 6. You can find the cluster profile ID by reviewing the URL of the current page.
 The cluster profile ID is the last value in the URL.
-Repeat this step for all the cluster profiles you want to specify in the content bundle.
+Repeat this step for all the cluster profiles whose images you want to include in the content bundle.

 7. If you are downloading images from public image or Helm registries only, skip this step.